CENG501-Projects/CENG501-Fall2024/CengizYaman/Readme.md

 # 3. Experiments and results

-## 3.1.
-Experimental setup
+### 3.1.
+Experimental Setup
 The original paper evaluates the proposed GReg and GReg+ methods on benchmark datasets, including CIFAR-10, CIFAR-100, and ImageNet.
 The authors utilize a combination of pre-trained and from-scratch models with various optimization strategies:

-1.CIFAR Benchmarks:
+- **CIFAR Benchmarks**
-Models are pre-trained and fine-tuned for GReg experiments over 20 epochs using SGD with cosine annealing.
+  - Models are pre-trained and fine-tuned for GReg experiments over 20 epochs using SGD with cosine annealing.
-For GReg+, models are trained from scratch for 50 epochs with an initial learning rate of 0.1, followed by an additional 10 epochs with a reduced learning rate of 0.01.
+  - For GReg+, models are trained from scratch for 50 epochs with an initial learning rate of 0.1, followed by an additional 10 epochs with a reduced learning rate of 0.01.
+  - Hyperparameters:
+    ```
+    λ_S = 0.1
-Hyperparameters:  \lambda_S = 0.1 ,  \lambda_{\nabla S} = 1 .
+    λ_∇S = 1

-2.ImageNet Benchmarks:
+    ```

+- **ImageNet Benchmarks**
-The experiments involve fine-tuning a DenseNet-121 model, leveraging an auxiliary dataset from ImageNet-1K.
+  - The experiments involve fine-tuning a DenseNet-121 model, leveraging an auxiliary dataset from ImageNet-1K.
+  - Learning rate:
+    ```
+    10^-4, reduced to 10^-5 at epoch 10
+    ```
-Learning rate: 10^{-4}, reduced to 10^{-5} at epoch 10, using the Adam optimizer.
+    using the Adam optimizer.

+- **Common Setup for All Datasets**
-For all datasets, energy-based sampling is applied to select OOD samples efficiently during training, as described in the original paper.
+  - For all datasets, energy-based sampling is applied to select OOD (out-of-distribution) samples efficiently during training, as described in the original paper.

 ## 3.2.
 Running the code